konstantin-baetz/konstantinbaetz.github.io/short_bio.md

 I firmly belive that foreign policy research should not be confined to the ivory tower.
 Hence I take an interest in the trade-off between policy relevance and methodological rigour.
 In my view, much of the current research output is hard to read for policy makers and does not adress their immediate questions.
 My [own work](./writings.md) aims to reconcile solid methods and policy relevance.

-Before leaving academia, my home was the University of Konstanz, where I am working at the [Chair of International Politics](https://www.polver.uni-konstanz.de/gschneider/).
+Before leaving academia, my home was the University of Konstanz, where I was working at the [Chair of International Politics](https://www.polver.uni-konstanz.de/gschneider/).
 I was also affiliated with the [Graduate School of Behavioral Sciences](https://gsbs.uni-konstanz.de/).
 Before my PhD, I attained a BA in Philosophy & Economics from the University of Bayreuth and a MSc in Political Economy from the Universiy of Konstanz.

 I have presented my research at the European Political Science Association and American Political Science Association conferences.